apmlabs/ace-box/terraform/azure/Readme.md

 `terraform destroy` | deletes any resources created by Terraform |
 `terraform plan -destroy` | view a speculative destroy plan, to see what the effect of destroying would be |
 `terraform show` | Outputs the resources created by Terraform.
 Useful to verify IP addresses and the dashboard URL.
+`terraform output -json` | Shows Terraform outputs in clear text json.
+This command might be useful to show the dashboard password. |